 Foreign Regiments Joint Depot: 1933 – 1942

-But it was not until October 1, 1933 that the Foreign Regiments Joint Depot (Depot Commun des Régiments Etrangers, DCRE) was established in Sidi Bel Abbès.
-Lieutenant Colonel Albert Azan took command.
-The DCRE was composed of a seven-company training battalion, a four-company transit battalion, and of four smaller depots, based in Algeria and France.
+On October 1, 1933, the Foreign Regiments Joint Depot (Depot Commun des Régiments Etrangers, DCRE) was created in Sidi Bel Abbès under Lieutenant Colonel Albert Azan.
+The DCRE consisted of a training battalion of six companies, a transit battalion of four companies, and four depots based in Algeria and France.
+In November, a mortar and signal training company was also formed within the DCRE.

-Although it was considered as a separate military unit, the original DCRE was in fact just a specialized organization of the 1st Foreign Infantry Regiment (1er REI), part of the “Motherhouse”.
-The Joint Depot took charge of the burdens of Sidi Bel Abbès and of the particular services for the benefit of the Legion community.
-Its principal mission was to recruit, train and transit all those who came to the Legion, and to liberate those who were going to leave the institution.
-In addition, the DCRE took care of morale and social services, and managed the constitution of reinforcements or directly of new units.
-The Depot was also the custodian of tradition and administered the Foreign Legion’s Hall of Honor.
+Although considered a separate military corps, the DCRE was only a specialized body of the “Motherhouse,” the 1st Foreign Infantry Regiment (1er REI).
+It took charge of the regiment’s administrative burdens.
+The Depot’s principal mission was to recruit, train, and transfer all those who were willing to join the Legion or to discharge those who were about to finish their contract and leave the institution.
+In addition, the DCRE was responsible for morale, social services, the formation of reinforcements, and the creation of new units.
+The Depot was also the keeper of traditions and manager of the Legion’s Hall of Honor.

-In 1935, the DCRE was under the command of Major (later Lieutenant Colonel) Théraube.
+In 1935, the DCRE was commanded by Major Théraube (later promoted to lieutenant colonel).
 That year, the unit’s composition was as follows:

 Foreign Regiments Joint Depot in 1935

-- HQ + HQ Staff (based in Sidi Bel Abbès)
+- HQ and HQ Staff (based in Sidi Bel Abbès)

 - Training Battalion (Sidi Bel Abbès)